-While they are still trying to decided on the best type of barrier to build around the Golden Ray, Unified Command has settled on an outfit to cut up and remove the 656-foot shipwreck from the St. Simons Sound, officials announced late Tuesday.
+While they are still trying to decide on the best type of barrier to build around the Golden Ray, Unified Command has settled on an outfit to cut up and remove the 656-foot shipwreck from the St. Simons Sound, officials announced late Tuesday.

 Texas-based T&T Salvage LLC has been hired to remove the wreck that has sat overturned in the sound between St. Simons and Jekyll island for four months.
 T&T Salvage was chosen from among six bidders, which included DonJon-SMIT, the maritime emergency contractor that originally responded to the Golden Ray crisis.
 With the contract awarded to T&T Salvage, DonJon-SMIT has completed its involvement with the Golden Ray operation, said Chris Graff of Gallagher Marine Systems.
 Gallagher Marine Systems represents the Golden Ray and its insurers in Unified Command, which also consists of the Coast Guard and the state Department of Natural Resources.